 The SMART Group is the leading European technical trade association representing the electronics manufacturing industry.
 The SMART Group aims to promote the advancement of the electronics manufacturing industry through the education, training and notification of its members in surface mount and related assembly technologies, and by the promotion of a community of electronics manufacturing professionals.
 This is to be accomplished by active encouragement of member inter-activity, through meetings, seminars, conferences and publication of technical information.
 The SMART Group invites and requires the active participation of all its members in these aims.

 The Australian SMT Association was formed in 1988 and in 1990 its name was changed to the Surface Mount and Circuit Board Association after the PCB Industry Interest Group joined with the Association.
 Its vision is to facilitate the development of the electronics industry in our region to be world competitive and recognised as a unified, skilled and co-operative industry.
 Its mission is to expand and enhance the electronics industry by raising the industry's awareness to technological developments, providing opportunities for technology transfer, encouraging co-operation between members and other interested groups, national and international; influencing governments and regulatory authorities, and developing the skills and knowledge of our members.

 The mission of Chip Scale Review is to promote the growth of the infrastructure and to support the design, manufacture, test and application of chip-scale electronics worldwide, inclusive of chip-scale, flip-chip and wafer-level packaging.
 Chip Scale Review is produced for a worldwide audience of engineers, specialists, researchers and end-users of chip-scale electronics, with a circulation of 27,500 worldwide.
-The publication has increased its frequency to eight issues a year in 2001.
 Chip Scale Review covers the chip-scale, flip-chip and wafer-level packaging market.